novailable/minilibx_metal/README.md

 # minilibx_metal
 Minilibx Libary using Metal.
-A little bit updated so it could work on my current Mac.
+A little bit updated so it could work on my current need.  :)